-- i) The complaint or reference to the committee shall be read to the competitor(s) or to the team(s') representative(s). - ii) The evidence of the complainant shall be presented. - iii) The evidence of the team member(s) against whom the complaint has been made shall be presented. - iv) Each witness shall be subject to examination by the party (if any) on whose behalf the witness is called and then to cross-examination by the opposing party or parties.
-The party calling the witness shall have the right to re-examination, but no other examination shall be allowed except by leave of the committee. - v) Hearsay and irrelevant evidence shall not be admitted. - vi) Witnesses other than the party charged shall remain out of hearing of the inquiry until called upon to give evidence.
+- i) Formal rules of evidence will not apply to the hearing or enquiry, but all persons involved must be truthful and act in good faith. - ii) The complaint or reference to the committee shall be read to the competitor(s) or to the team(s') representative(s). - iii) The evidence of the complainant shall be presented. - iv) The evidence of the team member(s) against whom the complaint has been made shall be presented. - v) Each witness shall be subject to examination by the party (if any) on whose behalf the witness is called and then to cross-examination by the opposing party or parties.
+The party calling the witness shall have the right to re-examination, but no other examination shall be allowed except by leave of the committee. - vi) Hearsay and irrelevant evidence shall not be admitted. - vii) Witnesses other than the party charged shall remain out of hearing of the inquiry until called upon to give evidence.